We're hiring

 1. Company Budget

-If your company wants to acknowledge every hard-working employee but lacks capital, it can spend the capital wisely by allowing increments to a limited number of employees.
 In that case, you must perform well and maintain excellent professional behavior.
 This will draw the employer’s attention and increase your chances of getting an increment.

-2. The Experience Level of the Employee
+2. Experience Level of the Employee

 3. Qualification and Expertise